drego85/meioc/README.md

 * Header Field: Subject
 * Header Field: X-Originating-IP
 * Relay Full
-* Relay IP (Only the IPs involved with the possibility of excluding private IPs.)
+* Relay IP (Only the IPs involved with the possibility of excluding private IPs)
 * Urls
 * Domains